 - The sponsored programs office at your previous institution must notify the sponsor of intent to relinquish the project.

-2. Contact the Pre-Award Team in the Texas Tech Office of Research Services (ORS) as soon as possible so that a transfer request can be processed.
+2. Contact the Proposal Team in the Texas Tech Office of Research Services (ORS) as soon as possible so that a transfer request can be processed.
 The following will be needed:

-- Texas Tech’s internal routing sheet must be filled out
+- Texas Tech’s internal processing form must be filled out on Cayuse SP

 - A budget of unexpended funds must be created.
 An estimate is acceptable until the final financial report is submitted by your previous institution.